Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 \subsubsection{TADPOLE Noisy Features Dataset}

 Data were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
 Specifically, we used a dataset prepared for the TADPOLE grand challenge~\citep{marinescu2018tadpole} to address the problem of future predictions of AD disease markers and clinical diagnosis using temporal data (\url{https://tadpole.grand-challenge}).
-We used multi-view data from subjects, all corresponding to the first $24$ months, to forecast the clinical diagnosis at month 36.
-The data includes $1,739$ training subjects from the initial database, which corresponds to a period of four time steps (baseline, $6$, $12$, and $18$ months).
+We used multi-view data from participants, all corresponding to the first $24$ months, to predict the clinical diagnosis at month 36.
+The data includes $1,739$ training participants from the initial database, which corresponds to a period of four time steps (baseline, $6$, $12$, and $18$ months).
 Then, we evaluate our approach in a cohort of $814$ subjects to predict the future clinical diagnosis at month $36$ using data from previous visits of each subject ($6$, $12$, $18$, and $24$ months).
-Based on the TADPOLE dataset, we selected six sets of features that are especially relevant for the characterization of Alzheimer's disease; see Table~\ref{Tab_2:TADPOLE}, following our previous work \citep{sevilla2022multi}, where a more detailed description of the features can be found.
+Based on the TADPOLE dataset, we selected six sets of features that are especially relevant for the characterization of Alzheimer's disease; following our previous work \citep{sevilla2022multi}, where a more detailed description of the features can be found.
+A summary of the feature groups, including descriptions and the noise augmentation approach, can be found in Table 1 in Section 1.2 of the supplementary material.

-The original features were augmented with noise features following a k-dimensional distribution of $ \chi^{2}(1) $.
-Although the proposed algorithm is able to work with views of variable dimensionality, some baseline methods require the views to have the same number of features.
-To circumvent this limitation, we opted to add enough noisy features to each view so that they all have the same number of features.
-To prevent the feature selection algorithm from learning the feature order in each view, the order of the real and noise features is permuted.
-In addition, we duplicated two views, FDG-PET and AV-45 PET, while adding noise features drawn from the Gaussian distribution to demonstrate the efficiency of the proposed framework to filter out irrelevant views (groups $7-8$ in Table~\ref{Tab_2:TADPOLE}).